What to wear while snowmobiling in the backcountry

 Stick with your nylon, polypropylene, fleece, wool, silk, or synthetic blends.
 You should always bring an extra pair of socks with you.
 If your feet begin to feel cold, it’s time to change your socks.

-Again, waterproof and windproof is essential.
+Again, when it comes to proper snowmobile clothing, waterproof and windproof is essential.
 You should also consider wearing pant gators if your boots/pants do not come with.
 Most boots are made from rubber and leather with a hefty lug sole for traction.
 For you skiers out there, your snowmobiling boot is not meant to fit as tight as your ski boot.
 You’re looking for comfort and warmth.